 Photojournalism Entries Are:

-• Images with informative content and emotional impact
+• photos with informative content and emotional impact

 • Reflecting the human presence in our world